rdx40/ADO-To-GH-migration/README.md

 ### **_NOTE_** :

 - It is best practise that Pull Requests are Merged before the repositories are migrated
-- But in the scenario where it is required that the Pull Requests are migrated, the below provided code can be made use of.
+- But in the scenario where it is required that the Pull Requests are migrated, the below provided script can be made use of.

 ### A python script for the PR migration